codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 {% endraw %}
 {% endhighlight %}

 This kind of unit test is transparent to Codefresh.
-The unit tests just execute in a [build step]({{site.baseurl}}/docs/pipelines/steps/build/) in the same manner as if you would build the image on your workstation.
+The unit tests just execute in a [build step]({{site.baseurl}}/docs/pipelines/steps/build/) in the same manner as you would build the image on your workstation.

 {%
   include image.html